-Type bound sets include a component that is derived from the type of feed.
+Type bound sets include a component that is derived from the type of feed that is being performed.
+This way a data set is identified by the entities involved.
 For example, if the string ‘Course’ is used to mean “Course” then that string is included to indicate the type of the data set, for example SIS.COURSE.

-You may want to use a combination of type and term bound identification.
-The most common example is student enrollment at an institution with a fixed academic calendar—enrollment is bound to a specific semester for example, SIS.COURSE.FALL2000.
+In many cases it is desirable to use a combination of type and term bound identification.
+The most common example is Student enrollment at an institution with a fixed academic calendar—enrollment is bound to a specific semester for example, SIS.COURSE.FALL2000.

 Separate Data Source Keys are created for courses, enrollment, instructors and students, all which are both type and term bound:

-That way, all user feeds may use the SIS.USERS Data Source Key, while courses and enrollment can use the SIS.COURSE.* keys, allowing for searches and data visualization using the described data sets.
+That way, all user feeds may use the SIS.USERS Data Source Key, while courses and enrollment can use the SIS.COURSE.* keys, allowing for searches and data visualization utilizing the described data sets.

 As another example, different sets can be applied to different users:

-- On the Administrator Panel, in the Building Blocks section, select Data Integration.
+- On the Administrator Panel, in the Building Blocks section, click Data Integration.

 - Type a unique key and optionally add a description.

-After you have created a Data Source Key, used an integration to populate data in Learn, and associated a Data Source Key with that data, go to the Data Source Key management page.
-On the Administrator Panel, in the Building Blocks section, select Data Integration.
+After you have created a Data Source Key and used an integration to populate data in learn and associated a Data Source Key with that data you may go to the Data Source Key management page (On the Administrator Panel, in the Building Blocks section, click Data Integration).

-Select Data Sources, and then find the Data Source Key.
-A window displays containing a list of Learn objects and their status (Enabled or Disabled) counts.
+Click Data Sources, and then click the Data Source Key of interest.
+A window displays containing a list of Learn objects and their status (Enabled, Disabled) counts.

-After you use an integration to create objects in Learn and associate them with a Data Source Key, you may choose to disable the objects when access to those objects supported by that data is no longer required.
-Disabling an object leaves its data in Learn while eliminating access to that object.
-For example, an enrollment may be disabled and the data for that enrollment (and related activity data) are retained in Learn, but the user with whom that data is associated may no longer access the course or organization.
-Similarly, a user who has been disabled will no longer have access to Learn and a disabled course will no longer be available to students or instructor, yet in both all cases the data is retained in Learn.
-If the user or course is re-enabled, it will appear as if nothing had changed.
+Once you have used an integration to create objects in learn and associated a Data Source Key with them you may, when access to those objects supported by that data is no longer required, choose to disable the objects.
+Disabling an object has the utility of leaving it's data in Learn while eliminating access to that object.
+For example: an enrollment may be disabled and the data for that enrollment (and related activity data) are retained in Learn, but the user with whom that data is associated may no longer access the course or organization.
+Similarly a User who has been disabled will no longer have access to Learn, and a course which has been disabled will no longer be available to students or instructors - yet in both all cases the data is retained in Learn such that should the User or course be enabled again it will be as if nothing had changed.

-After you use an integration to create objects in Learn and associate them with a Data Source Key, you may choose to purge the objects when access to those objects and the associated data is no longer required.
-Purging an object completely removes that object's data in Learn, freeing resources for future use.
+After you have used an integration to create objects in learn and associated a Data Source Key with them you may, when access to those objects and the associated object data is no longer required, choose to purge the objects.
+Purging an object has the utility of completely removing that object's data in Learn thus freeing resources for future use.

-Go to the Data Source Key management page on the Administrator Panel.
-In the Building Blocks section, select Data Integration > Data Sources.
-Open the menu for the Data Source Key you want to remove and select Purge.
+To purge disabled records, go to the Data Source Key management page on the Administrator Panel.
+In the Building Blocks section, click Data Integration, click Data Sources and select the contextual menu for the Data Source Key of interest and select Purge.

 You can delete a DSK only if no associated records exist.
 If associated records exist, you first must disable and purge those records as outlined in this topic.

-I am receiving a Data Source Key not found error even though I have my integration set to use the incoming Data Source Key - what's wrong?
+I am receiving a Data Source Key not found error even though I have my integration set to use the incoming Data Source Key - what is wrong?

 Data Source Keys must be created in advance of use by an integration.
 To learn more, see Creating Data Source Keys.